synotechai/.github/profile/docs/installation.md

 <img src="res/setup/image-13.png" alt="docker installed" height="100"/>
 <br><br>

 1.5.
 Create a Docker Hub account when prompted and sign in.
-This is required to pull the Agent Flux container image.
+This is required to pull the Agent Syno container image.

 > [!IMPORTANT]
 > **macOS Configuration:** In Docker Desktop's preferences (Docker menu) → Settings →